fleschutz/Jenkins-build-farm/README.md

    - then click **Install** and wait until installation has finished.

 5. **Create the admin account**
-   - Enter the name, password (twice), and full name.
+   - Enter the username, password (twice), and the full name.

 6. **Enter your Jenkins URL**
 7. Click **'Create element'**, then choose 'Pipeline'.